BRL-CAD/ova/VM-user-home-files/README.txt

 ============================= IN A NUTSHELL ==========================
 Step 1: Download, Install and Open VirtualBox (http://virtualbox.org/) Step 2: Import the VM (File > Import Appliance...)
-Step 3: Open the newly created VM
+Step 3: Open the newly created VM (use the Gnome Classic desktop)

 Username: brlcad
 Password: Brlcad!

 You should change the password upon first login.
-To access the VM boot menu, press and hold the <SHIFT> key after starting the VM.
+To access the VM boot selection menu, press and hold the <F12> key after starting the VM.
 ======================================================================

 When starting the VM you may get a message about problems with the